bluecanguru/Project/README.md

 - Fast Homology Search
 - Machine Learning Integration
 - Structural and Domain-Based Insights
-- User-Friendly & Reproducible
-- Designed with open-source tools and a modular structure for easy reproducibility, customization, and community development.
+- Designed with open-source tools and a modular structure for easy reproducibility, customization, and community development